apache/www-site/content/legal/generative-tooling.md

 ## What do we do if a contribution includes AI generated content and some form of tooling has identified materials that have been copied? {#handling-references}
 Refer to the [3rd Party Licensing Policy](/legal/resolved.html) as with any other contribution.

+## Can the ASF provide a list of approved generative AI Tools? {#approved-tools-list}
+It is not in the interest of the ASF to tell developers what tools to use.
+You may use whatever tools you wish provided that you follow the guidance in this document.